DataFire/Integrations/integrations/generated/rebilly/README.md

   * _links `array`: The links related to resource

   * description `string`: The custom field description
-  * isUsed `boolean`: A flag to represent that the custom field is used on a record of the resource.
   * name **required** `string`: The name of the custom field
   * type **required** `string` (values: array, boolean, datetime, integer, number, string, monetary): Type value    | Description